CUH Logo

 Other tips for a healthy bladder

 Your child should try to avoid passing urine too frequently as this can reduce the capacity of the bladder.
-They should not go “just in case”, only if their bladder feels full.
+They should not go 'just in case', but only if their bladder feels full.

 • Avoid leaving it more than four hours between emptying the bladder.

-• Your child should aim to drink the required amount of fluid for his/her size but aim to drink more in hot weather, really dry conditions and after sports.
+• Your child should aim to drink the required amount of fluid for their size but aim to drink more in hot weather, really dry conditions and after sports.

 • Your dietitian will be able to advise you on your child’s exact fluid requirements as this is age and size dependent.